Contact the Copyright Office

 If you absolutely must contact us, you may temporarily reach the Office at Fred’s mother’s house.

-Following his divorce and three denied promotions, Fred was forced to move back home.
-Since then, several displaced Copyright Office employees have also taken up residence there.
-The Public Information Office is currently operating out of Fred’s brother’s former top bunk bed, directly across from a malfunctioning lava lamp and beneath a poster of The Crow from 1994.
+(Fred moved back home following his divorce and three consecutive denied promotions.
+Several displaced Copyright Office employees have also taken up residence there.
+The Public Information Office is currently operating out of Fred’s brother’s former top bunk bed, directly across from a malfunctioning lava lamp and beneath a poster of The Crow from 1994.)

-For general copyright questions, simply yell them down the hallway unless it’s after 6:00 p.m.
-(Fred’s Mom’s Bedtime)… unless the dishwasher is running.
-Then she can’t hear a thing.
+For general copyright questions, simply yell them down the hallway unless it’s after 6:00 p.m. — Fred’s Mom’s Bedtime — or unless the dishwasher is running, in which case she cannot hear a thing and will assume you are the insurance adjuster she has been expecting since February.

-For faster service, consider contacting the Trademark Office instead.
-They apparently have:
+For faster service, you are encouraged to contact the Trademark Office instead.
+They apparently have money, windows, functioning adults, and “ergonomic chairs.”

 We do not discuss the Trademark Office anymore.
 That was the last time.
 From now on we’re only going to worry about ourselves and learn to work with the tools that we have…